status-im/doubleratchet/README.md

 1. Both parties' sending and receiving chains are initialized with the shared key so that both of them could message each other from the very beginning.
 1. TODO: Header encryption

+### Header encryption

+When a recipient receives a message she must first associate the message with its relevant Double Ratchet session (assuming she has different sessions with different parties).
+How this is done is outside of the scope of this library, although [the Pond protocol](https://github.com/agl/pond) offers some ideas.

 ### Cryptographic primitives